RESEARCH STARTER

 This behavior is typically seen as a manifestation of sexism, rooted in the belief that women are less capable or knowledgeable.
 Mansplaining can manifest through interruptions, unsolicited explanations, and a dominating conversational style, ultimately undermining the woman's confidence and expertise.
 Critics argue that this practice not only harms women but also negatively affects the mansplainer, who risks alienating knowledgeable colleagues and damaging professional relationships.
 As awareness of this issue grows, it has sparked discussions about communication practices and the importance of mutual respect in conversations across genders.

 Mansplaining refers to a situation where men explain something to women in a condescending manner, even when the man has less knowledge of the topic than the woman.
 The term is usually applied in cases when a man explains something in a chauvinistic way, assuming that the woman has less understanding of the subject simply because she is a woman.
 The origin of the term is unknown, but the concept emerged around 2008 and was introduced to the cultural consciousness by an American writer.
-The word itself was added to dictionaries about 2018.
+The word itself was added to dictionaries sometime around 2018.

 Overview